Litter, bins, graffiti, fly tipping, grass and trees

 - type of rubbish and how much there is (remember - don't touch it as it could be dangerous)

 - location of the rubbish - wether the dumped waste is near to any water such as a stream or river

 - description of the person(s) dropping the waste - Approx height, age range and build

 - description of the vehicle used or any nearby vehicles acting suspiciously - registration numbers, make, model, colour and any special markings/logos

 If you see someone fly-tipping, it may be safest if you do not approach them.

-Please do not disturb the site incase there is evidnece that could lead to catching and prosicuting those responsible.
+Please do not disturb the site in case there is evidence that could lead to catching and prosecuting those responsible.